Links & Information

 It should be mentioned that the per-song statutory mechanical royalty can be reduced under certain circumstances

-(for example, if the writer is the recording artist or if the record is sold as a mid line, record club, TV-only, special-products
+(for example, if the writer is the recording artist or if the record is sold as a midline, record-club,

 Here’s where things get complicated, so bear with us, and read carefully.
-Many agreements the majority, in fact contain
+Many agreements-the majority,

 (b) the date of the recording contract with the artist, (c) the date that a particular album commenced recording